 If you are traveling in Ethiopia and want to check out these churches in Gheralta, Ethiopia Airlines offers affordable domestic flights to Mekelle if your inbound international flight was with Ethiopia airlines.
 For $165 you can fly to Mekelle, rent a van for $50-100 a day, and head to Gheralta.

 There are two lodges in the Gheralta region: Gheralta Lodge and Korkor Lodge.
 Both are actually owned by Italian families, but Gheralta Lodge is my personal favorite; it’s less expensive, has better meals, and let’s face it — Brad and Angelina stayed there, so it has to be good.
 I am always shocked at the price; depending on the time of year, it ranges from $45-60 per person a night with breakfast included.

-We hope this post has inspired you to visit the ancient churches of Tigray.
-If you have your own tips to share about Ethiopia please share them in the comments below.
+We hope that this article has inspired you to visit Ethiopia.
+If you have any questions about the destination or have your own travel tips to share please leave these in the comments below.

 Want to share your own travel tips by guest writing for We Are Travel Girls?
 Visit our Contribute page for guidelines and to submit your article.

 Read More About Ethiopia